arielccjr/Journal2025/README.txt

             : Necessity: Something must be true.
 “The sun must rise.”
             : Possibility: Something may or may not be true.
 “It may rain tomorrow.”

-    : WORD: Etymology: Words are symbols of mental concepts: Identify the Subject, the Primary substance, that is the individual entities (e.g., Socrates, this particular tree).
+    : WORD: Etymology: Words are symbols of mental concepts:
         : FIXES: Know its Attributes, Accidental properties, the Characteristics that vary without changing substance, Using the Remaining Nine Categories
-            : HOW:
-                : POSITIVE (+1/Vice of Excess) & NEGATIVE (-1/Vice of Deficiency)
-                : NEUTRAL (0): Golden Means
-                : Quality – What kind of thing it is (e.g., "red," "brave," "intelligent").
+            : HOW: POSITIVE (+1/Vice of Excess), NEGATIVE (-1/Vice of Deficiency), NEUTRAL (0): Golden Means : Quality – What kind of thing it is (e.g., "red," "brave," "intelligent").
                 : Quantity – How much or how big something is (e.g., "five feet tall," "three liters").
             : WHY: CAUSE, EFFECT